pinoen/andes-paradise-smdla/README.md

 - They also needed the API.
 - Later they will probably want a customer-facing website as well, where customers will be able to book stays, using the same API
 - It was built with React using Vite.
-- You can try it out at [Netlify - Andes Paradise](https://cv-creator-pinoen.netlify.app/).
-Email: pinoen@example.com, password: admin.
+- You can try it out at [Vercel - Andes Paradise](andes-paradise-smdla.vercel.app).
+Email: pinoen@example.com - password: admin

 ### Built With
 - Routing: React Router